TZEmrichMills/GenePrep/README.md

 # GenePrep

-A quick tool that turns protein sequences into codon-optimised, order-ready gene sequences for **E. coli expression** and **GenScript synthesis**.
-Runs locally, keeps your designs private, and hands back an Excel file where every row has a full construct you can paste straight into the order form.
+A quick tool that turns protein or DNA sequences into codon-optimised, order-ready gene sequences for **E. coli expression**.
+Runs locally, keeps your designs private, and hands back an Excel file where every row has a full construct you can paste straight into an order form.

 Built for GC-rich de novo designs (alanine-rich helical bundles), but works fine for any protein.